Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD: Computation of energy-momentum tensor correlators

 On the lattice, gauge fields $A_{\mu}(x)$ are represented by gauge links $U(x,\mu)$.
 Accordingly, the flow equations are recast as

 where $V(x,\mu)$ denotes the flowed gauge link.
-The bare coupling $g_0$ is determined by $\beta=6/g_0^2$. $S_G$ is the gauge action of the flow, and in this work we adopt the Symanzik improved L$\ddot{\mathrm{u}}$scher–Weisz discretization~\cite{Luscher:1984xn, Luscher:1985zq}, which eliminates all the $\mathcal{O}(a^2)$ discretization effects originating from the discretized gradient flow equations or the gradient flow observables~\cite{Ramos:2015baa}.
+The bare coupling $g_0$ is determined by $\beta=6/g_0^2$. $S_G$ is the gauge action of the flow, and in this work we adopt the Symanzik improved L$\ddot{\mathrm{u}}$scher-Weisz discretization~\cite{Luscher:1984xn, Luscher:1985zq}, which eliminates all the $\mathcal{O}(a^2)$ discretization effects originating from the discretized gradient flow equations or the gradient flow observables~\cite{Ramos:2015baa}.

 We then evaluate the bare shear channel correlators $\langle UU\rangle$ and bulk channel correlators $\langle EE\rangle$ on the flowed configurations at different flow times.
 The required flowed field strength tensor $G_{\mu\nu}(x,\tauf)$ is discretized as